devShaurya/EdgeNewsApp/ReadMe.md

 5. Use any one of _Tunnel_, _LAN_ or _Local_ URLs to open the app in Expo Go app of your simulators or scan the _QR Code_ for opening app in your device.
 More related to this can be found [here](https://docs.expo.dev/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet).
 6. Sometimes, the code gives fetch-time-out error in the call to retrieve video-urls.
 If it happens, please close the simulators and terminal and repeat the steps from step-4.
 7. Some videos might take too much time to load.
 For that you can reload the app pressing `r` key in your terminal.
 If that does not work, please close the simulator and terminal and repeat the steps from step-4.
+8. I have tested on simulator -> iPhone12 with iOS 14.5.

 ## Steps followed to add videos